portsmouth/OculusShaderToy/README.md

 OculusShaderToy
 ===============

-An experimental Qt-based port of [ShaderToy](https://www.shadertoy.com/) code running in OculusVR.
+An experimental Qt-based port of [ShaderToy](https://www.shadertoy.com/) code running in OculusVR (DK2, SDK v0.4).
 Currently this is Mac OS X only (tested only on Yosemite), though the code is almost pure Qt and porting to other platforms should be straightforward.

 Ships with the following ported shaders: